-Sony Mobile wants to be known as a premium manufacturer, may exit low-end market to reach its goalAlex Wagner - Deputy Managing Editor, News Desk
+Sony Mobile wants to be known as a premium manufacturer, may exit low-end market to reach its goalAlex Wagner - Editorial Director of News and Content

 Sony's been on a bit of a high-end smartphone streak lately with the introduction of devices like the Xperia V, Xperia T/TL and Xperia Z/ZL, and new statements from company executives suggest that we'll be seeing Sony focus on more of the same going forward.
 Stephen Sneeden, Sony Mobile's Xperia product marketing manager, recently told CNET that Sony is "ready to be a premium smartphone provider."
 Since entry-level devices typically achieve a low cost by excluding the premium features that Sony wants to be known for, Sneeden says that that's a tier that the company might allow other manufacturers to take care of.
 He went on to say that the "mid- to premium tier" is a likely place for Sony to settle since high-end features often slip down to the mid-range.